Abieskawa/Annotation-Toolkit/README.md

 bio gff final_mitogenome.gb > final_mitogenome.gff
 ```

-If the gene across the split region, it is recommended to split on the safe places and annotate again
+If the gene range cross the split region, it is recommended to split on the safe places and annotate again
 ```
 python {the path of this directory}/check_adjust_mito.py
         -f 06_mitoz/{prefix of output file}.result/{prefix of output file}.{prefix of output file}.megahit.mitogenome.fa.result/{prefix of output file}_{prefix of output file}.megahit.mitogenome.fa_mitoscaf.fa.gbf.fasta \